Hasuzawa/aws-projects/aws/14-instance-store/README.md

 Instance Store is ephemeral device for temporary storage.
 It is not a kind of volume.

+Unlike volume, instance store cannot be multi-attached, nor can it be detached and attached to another instance.
+Its data is lost upon stop, hibernation.

 ## Attaching Volume

 To attach a volume to instance, a path and device name is needed.